brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-01.md

 considered incorporating it into the Wizengamot.
 The walkways and staircases were marked with deep crimson carpeting, but the rest of the room was a complicated pattern of the fleur-de-lis in varying shades of gold.
-A statue of Juno* in white marble and gold stood at the front of the chamber, her seven- arched crown brushing the ceiling as she stared down at the assembly, and her robes flowing down onto the stage, giving it the illusion of protection to whomever stood upon it.
+A statue of Juno\[^140-1] in white marble and gold stood at the front of the chamber, her seven- arched crown brushing the ceiling as she stared down at the assembly, and her robes flowing down onto the stage, giving it the illusion of protection to whomever stood upon it.